5 August 2018 Lombok earthquake: Casualties

 As of 25 August 563 people had been confirmed killed by the 5 August and subsequent events.
 Most victims were killed by falling debris due to collapsed buildings.
-Deaths occurred in all regencies and cities on the island — with most of the deaths being in North Lombok Regency.
+Deaths occurred in all regencies and cities on the island – with most of the deaths being in North Lombok Regency.
 Of the 563 deaths in Lombok, 471 were in North Lombok, 45 in West Lombok (including 7 in the Gili Islands), 12 in Mataram, 26 in East Lombok and 2 in Central Lombok Regency.
 Officials confirmed that 2 people had been killed in Bali, both were in Denpasar while 58 people in Bali were injured.
 All killed by the earthquake were Indonesian citizens.

 Hundreds of people were injured, overloading the capacity of medical sites and forcing them to be treated outside.
-Tons of injuries were also reported in Karangasem Regency, the easternmost part of neighboring Bali.
+Many injuries were also reported in Karangasem Regency, the easternmost part of neighboring Bali.

 On 6 August at 07:45 local time, the regent of North Lombok Regency, Najmul Akhyar, confirmed on live television that the death toll had risen to more than 100, as reports from his districts revealed that at least 5 people had been killed in each district.
 At 10:00 a.m local time, the Head of Data, Information and Public Relations Center of BNPB, Sutopo Purwo Nugroho, said in a press conference that at least 91 people had been killed, all Indonesians, while 209 people were seriously wounded in the earthquake.